 Exporting to a PDF File (Report Builder and SSRS)

 The PDF rendering extension supports ANSI characters and can translate Unicode characters from Japanese, Korean, Traditional Chinese, Simplified Chinese, Cyrillic, Hebrew, and Arabic with certain limitations.
-For more information about the limitations, see Exporting Reports (Report Builder and SSRS).
+For more information about the limitations, see Export Reports (Report Builder and SSRS).

 The PDF renderer is a physical page renderer and, therefore, has pagination behavior that differs from other renderers such as HTML and Excel.
 This topic provides PDF renderer-specific information and describes exceptions to the rules.